Bosco-13/cmp5012b-team/docs/vision.md

 - Goal 3:

 ## 3. Primary Users & Stakeholders
-- User group 1:
+- User group 1: Staff
-- User group 2:
+- User group 2: Patient
-- Other stakeholders:
+- Other stakeholders: Government

 ## 4. Success Criteria
 (What measurable outcomes indicate that this system is successful?)